UESTC-TOUHOU/Touhou-Clash/README.md

 #### Linux

-Execute Linux.sh to use `systemctl ` create clash service.
-Then visit the ip:port(define in the config) and enjoy your Touhou Clash💕
+Edit the service file and change the path to you path configuration.
+Then execute Linux.sh to use `systemctl ` create clash service.
+Now you can visit the ip:port(define in the config) and enjoy your Touhou Clash💕